mrdatawolf/PSGatherDNSInfo/README.md

 # PSGatherDNSInfo
 get the info we need to properly work on DNS issues

-### If the script needs to install whois it will exit.
+### If the script needs to install whois it should exit.
 Just run it again.

+### Also if it just sits there for more then a minute press 'y' and enter.
+You might not have accepted the winget license before.

+### Winget install is just being weird on the exe.  you should do "winget install --id Microsoft.Sysinternals.Whois
+" it it talks about failing to install.

 ## Note right click and save as for the following links.
 [Download exe](https://github.com/mrdatawolf/PSGatherDNSInfo/releases/download/v1.1.3/Get-DomainInfo.exe)